-The iMac range is significantly cheaper than the Mac Pro, and has the advantage of having a built-in screen and coming bundled with a keyboard and mouse, all of which you have to supply yourself if you buy a Mac Pro.
+However, while the iMac range is significantly cheaper than the Mac Pro, and has the advantage of having a built-in screen and coming bundled with a keyboard and mouse, obviously Apple’s all-in-one machines can’t compete when it comes down to performance-per-dollar comparisons.

-At first glance, the most striking thing about the new Mac Pro is the radical redesign of its casing.
+Nevertheless, at first glance, the most striking thing about the new Mac Pro is the radical redesign of its casing.
 It's just 9.9 inches tall and just over 6.5 inches in diameter.
 By volume, it's an eighth the size of the previous-generation Mac Pro, and only a little over a quarter of the weight.
-But its smaller size doesn't mean it puts in a pint-sized performance...
+But its smaller size doesn't mean it puts in a pint-sized performance.

 It features the latest Intel Xeon processors, quad-core or six-core off the shelf.
 Eight-core and 12-core processors are available as custom options if you buy from the Apple Online Store, but there's no option for two processors.
 Its two AMD FirePro GPUs deliver up to eight times the graphical performance of the previous-generation Mac Pros, though to be fair, when the 2012 Mac Pro went off sale early last year due to an amended EU safety regulation, the graphics card it offered was already well out of date.